Tadwork/tzvi.dev/content/posts/best-job-hunting-resources/index.md

 title: "Transform Your Software Engineering Job Search: Essential Tips for Every Stage"
 date: 2023-11-28T00:03:20-08:00
 featuredImage: "posts/best-job-hunting-resources/featured.png"
-tags: ["job search"]
+tags: ["job search", "software engineering"]
 description: "Advice and Resources I found helpful during my search for a new Software Engineering role in 2023"
 ---

-During my search for a new Software Engineering role this past year I came across a few really impactful links that I wanted to share more broadly in the hopes that it will help others.
+During my search for a new Software Engineering role this past year I came across a few really impactful tips and links that I wanted to share more broadly in the hopes that it will help others.
 While this isn't a comprehensive guide, in this post I tried to share at least one resource for each stage of the job search process.

 ## Preparing your Resume

 A well-written, error-free resume is crucial to the job search process.
-While each resume is unique, following the tips mentioned in [this](https://medium.com/startup-stash/unlocking-resume-success-4e2b26de5a0d) article from Shmuel Rosansky can help your resume stand out.
+While each resume is unique, a good resume will tell a clear story about your experience, highlight actionable results, and will be a strong match for the job you are applying for.
+Shmuel Rosansky does an amazing job laying out some tips you can use to help your resume acheive that level of clarity in [this article](https://medium.com/startup-stash/unlocking-resume-success-4e2b26de5a0d) and I whole-heartedly recommend that you read the full article to learn more.

 ## Applying for Opportunities